8 Land-Use and Transportation Modeling IV: MEPLAN, TRANUS, TELUM, and PECAS

 Figure 8.1 illustrates the primary components (modules) of the model and the dynamic interactions between them, presented in a feedback loop format over time.

-Connection between transport and land use which is by locational accessibility and transportation demand.
+Connection of transport/land use by locational accessibility and transportation demand.

 Figure 8.1 Connection between land use and transportation in MEPLAN models.
 From “The MEPLAN models of Bilbao, Leeds and Dortmund Foreign summaries,” by M. Echenique, A. D. J. Flowerdew, J. D. Hunt, T. R. Mayo, I. J. Skidmore & D. C. Simmonds, 2007, Transport Reviews, 10(4), p.
 310. Copyright 2007 by Taylor & Francis Group.